Bossino-p/Bossino-p/README.md

 - 👀 I’m interested in cryptocurrency, Calcio and business.
 - 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on building my first dApp.
-- 📫 How to reach me : here
+- 📫 How to reach me : Somewhere in Asia
-- 😄 Pronouns: -
+- 😄 Pronouns:
 - ⚡ Fun facts: My origin country is known for having one of the best cuisine in the world.

 <!---